 Wanna Jungle Pool and Bar, Ubud

-Wanna Jungle Pool and Bar is promoted as an adult only (15 years old +) pool club in the brand new Kayon Jungle Resort located 14km north of Ubud.
+Wanna Jungle Pool and Bar is promoted as an adults only (15 years old +) pool club in the brand new Kayon Jungle Resort located 14km north of Ubud.
 It has an extraordinary 3-level infinity pool looking over the jungle, making for incredible views.
 Thankfully they have a no-drone policy, but enforcement seems to depend on the day.

 If you are going there to enjoy the pool for the day make sure you call ahead first — on two occasions I’ve been taking guests there as part of a day tour but the venue was closed for a private function.

 Open Hours: Mon-Sun, 9:00am-9:00pm

 Entrance Fee: From IDR200k, see below for detailed pricing.

 Sundays Beach Club, Uluwatu